AlgebraicGeometricModeling/MomentPolynomialOpt.jl/docs/mrkd/index.md

 # Moment Tools

-The package provide tools for moment optimization problems on Positive Moment Sequences (PMS) as well as Sum-of-Square relaxations for the optimisations of polynomial functions on sets defined by polynomial sign constraints.
+The package provide tools for solving polynomial and moment optimization problems on semi-algebraic sets defined by polynomial sign and equality constraints.
+In particular, it allows to optimize vectors of moments sequences that satisfy positivity constraints or mass constraints, It is based on Sum-of-Squares (SOS) and MoMent (MoM) convex relaxations, connected to Semi-Definite Programs (SDP) solvers.
+This a Julia package for solving polynomial optimization problems, via moment matrix relaxations.
-Extraction tools allows to recover the global optimizers of the problem from optimal moment sequences.
+Extraction tools allows to recover the global optimizers of the problem from optimal moment sequences, using flat truncation properties.

 As an illustrative example, we consider the set $S$ defined by the inequalities
 ```math